 - a.
-Tenderers must clearly specify the manufacturer, make and model of aircraft that they intend to use to supply the Service.
-It is intended that tenderers invited to tender at Stage 2 will be limited to offering aircraft of the same make and model of aircraft tendered at Stage 1. - b.
-A "higher" aircraft Type than that required by any particular Service may be tendered, however tenders will be evaluated according to the aircraft Type required in the Service specification at Appendix 1.
-Where the Service specification in Appendix 1 allows for different Types to be tendered (e.g. "Type 2 or Type 3"), aircraft will be evaluated as tendered (provided they are one of the Types requested).
+Tenderers must clearly specify the manufacturer, make, model and series of aircraft that they intend to use to supply the Service.
+It is intended that tenderers invited to tender at Stage 2 will be limited to offering prices for aircraft of the equivalent make and model of aircraft tendered at Stage 1. - A "higher" aircraft NAFC Type than that required by any particular Service may be tendered, however tenders will be evaluated according to the aircraft NAFC Type required in the Service specification at Appendix 1.
+Where the Service specification in Appendix 1 allows for different NAFC Types to be tendered (e.g. "Type 2 or Type 3"), aircraft will be evaluated as tendered (provided they are one of the NAFC Types requested).